 Forget fad diets.
 Listen to your genes!

 To reach your weight goals, you need to stop listening to that perfectly fit fitness trainer promoting the newest weight-loss trend and start listening to your body.
-The best diet is the one which takes into account your personal needs and characteristics.
+The best diet is the one that takes into account your personal needs and characteristics.